UltraNihilist/0-gas-vote-ton/README.md

 remainingBits: 0
 ```

-Unfortunately ECRECOVER opcode return only status 0 on any hash, v, r, s, which verifed success by other tools
+Unfortunately ECRECOVER opcode returns only status 0 on any hash, v, r, s, which verifed success by other tools.
+It looks like a bug in the library as this is clearly not intended behaviour for this opcode

+Conclusion:
+When ECRECOVER is fixed this tool can be used to let users to participate in voting without spending gas, only voting admin needs to spend gas.
+It can later be slightly modified to create a multi-signature wallet for TON or a more comprehensive voting tool.